 Custom cabinetmakers need to specify their own construction methods, generate non-standard size cabinets, and create high end touches like unified face frames that span multiple cabinets.
 They also need to quickly generate a cutlist, perform plywood optimization, and create professional shop drawings, including elevations, sections, and details.
 Finally, many shops today have CNC capability and need to export parts directly to their CAM software.
 Historically, this kind of design capability has been out of reach of the small shop due to its high cost, often $15K – $30K.
 Or, the available programs are simply libraries of standard sized cabinets and don’t support truly custom designs, which is fine for somebody who needs to configure semi-custom cabinet designs, but not good enough for the high-end custom cabinetmaker.

 In order to implement this type of advanced capability, your software needs to know exactly how a cabinet is built, part by part, which is beyond the capability of 2D drawing programs.
 Most 3D drawing programs, such as SketchUp or Solidworks, allow you to draw cabinets part by part, exactly as they are built; however, without any specialized capabilities, you have to draw each part of every cabinet manually, which could take days, if not weeks.
 CabWriter offers parametric drawing capability, giving you the same power and flexibility as the most expensive drawing programs.
 Parametric drawing means that instead of inserting cabinets into your drawing from a library of standard models and sizes, you describe your construction methods via parameters in the software.
-Do you use dados, butt joints, dowels or another method for carcass construction?
+Do you use dados, butt joints, qualified tenons, captured backs or another method for carcass construction?
 Integrated toe kicks, or a separate ladder base?
-Raised panel, or flat panel doors?
+Raised panel, cope and stick, or flat panel doors?
 What is your toe kick, base cabinet, and upper cabinet heights?
 Do you have decorative side panels?
 If so, are they butted into the face frame or mitered?
-All of this data, and much more about your construction methods, are entered into the program during setup and after that, the software knows how to draw your style of cabinets.
+All of this data, and much, much more about your construction methods, are entered into the program during setup and after that, the software knows how to draw your style of cabinets.

 SketchUp is an extremely powerful, easy to use 3D modeling program that provides a solid, and well supported base for the CabWriter environment.
 For those who have never heard of SketchUp, it is a 3-dimensional modeling, and documentation tool used widely in the architectural engineering, construction, product design and marketing industries.
 SketchUp also has an extensive 3D Warehouse where you can download previously-drawn objects, such as appliances or accessories, to make your kitchen look even more realistic.